-If you're juggling multiple student loans, consider refinancing your student loans to consolidate payments in one place.
-Explore lower rates online for potential savings.
+If you're juggling multiple student loans, you might want to consider refinancing them to consolidate your payments in one place.

-Before you decide to consolidate your loans or apply to refinance student loans online, it’s important to understand how the process works.
+But before you decide to consolidate your loans or apply to refinance, it’s important to understand how the process works.
 Plus, if you have federal student loans, it may be a bad idea to refinance with a private lender.

 Erika Taught Me